Loading

 Floss Once a Day

 Plaque loves to hide between teeth where your toothbrush bristles can't reach.
-That's why it's important to floss once a day.
-A floss threader, available from us or a pharmacy, helps you floss with braces.
+That's why it's important to floss at least once a day.
+Because wires and brackets can make traditional string floss difficult to use, a floss threader, available from us or a local store, can help you easily floss with braces.

 Strengthen Enamel With Fluoride